vshaxe/vscode-checkstyle/README.md

 ## Configuration

+A configuration key named `haxecheckstyle.sourceFolders` holds an array of folder names where checkstyle should run.
+It defaults to `["src", "Source"]`, which is the equivalent to passing `-s <src> -s <Source>` to haxe-checkstyle CLI.
+Checkstyle will ignore any file not included in `sourceFolders`.

+vscode-checkstyle accepts your regular haxe-checkstyle configuration files (`checkstyle.json` and `checkstyle-excludes.json`).

+Unlike the CLI version vscode-checkstyle will search a file's path for a `checkstyle.json` configuration that is closest to it.
+Searching moves upwards and stops at (but includes) your workspace root.
+That way you can have a library folder inside your workspace provide its own `checkstyle.json` (which might be different from your personal coding style).

-vscode-checkstyle accepts your regular haxe-checkstyle configuration files.
-It will first try to read `checkstyle.json` and `checkstyle-excludes.json` from your workspace folder (`checkstyle-excludes.json` is optional).
-If there is no `checkstyle.json` in your workspace folder, vscode-checkstyle tries to learn its location by reading key `haxecheckstyle.configurationFile` from your VSCode settings.
-Failing both vscode-checkstyle will use its own builtin default configuration which you can see in its project's root folder.
+If there is no `checkstyle.json` in any folders up to your workspace root, vscode-checkstyle tries to learn its location by reading key `haxecheckstyle.configurationFile` from your VS Code settings.
+Failing both vscode-checkstyle will use its own builtin default configuration which you can view [here](https://raw.githubusercontent.com/vshaxe/vscode-checkstyle/master/checkstyle.json).

-A second configuration key named `haxecheckstyle.sourceFolders` holds an array of folder names where checkstyle should run.
-It's the equivalent to passing `-s <foldername1> -s <foldername2>` to haxe-checkstyle.
-It defaults to `["src", "Source"]`.

 ## Quickfixes